tldr-pages/tldr/pages/common/pipwin.md

 `pipwin install {{package_name}}`

-- Uninstall a package(Can directly use pip for this):
+- Uninstall a package (can directly use pip for this):

 `pipwin uninstall {{package_name}}`